 The electrolyte contains sulfuric acid.
-Sulfuric acid is very corrosive.
-Avoid contact with flesh, cloth or wood.
-Be very careful not to spill the electrolyte.
-If it should be spilled, immediately rinse with water and neutralize it with a solution of water and bicarbonate soda or a mild ammonia and water solution.
+Sulfuric acid is very corrosive and will burn flesh, cloth or wood.
+Be very careful not to spill the electrolyte, but if it should be spilled, rinse with water and neutralize it with a solution of bicarbonate soda or a mild ammonia solution.